30593 - INTERNATIONAL POPULATION DYNAMICS AND CHALLENGES

 The earth has never held as many humans as it does now and the world is currently in the midst of an enormous demographic transition.
 Over the next century, the global population is projected to increase from the current 8 to 10/12 billion.
-Growth however is not homogenous around the world.
+Growth however is not homogeneous around the world.
 Low income countries (particularly in Africa) grow rapidly, while Western Europe and East Asia are expected to decline in size and to age.
-Life expectancy increases are now reversed by COVID-19 pandemic, which hit harder the ageing developed countries.
+Life expectancy increases have been only momentarily reversed by COVID-19 pandemic, which hit harder the ageing developed countries.
 The across countries and within countries differences are linked more than ever to economic individual and macro economic conditions; the demographic perspectives - difficult to change and manage - cannot be disregarded to understand the world's future.
 The course is an introduction to the contemporary population issues that accompany such dramatic population change, including ageing, migration, urbanization, environmental destruction, COVID-19 pandemic.
 The goals of the course are twofold: First, to provide the methodological tools to understand population change and dynamics.
 Second, to introduce core demographic concepts to encourage critical thinking about both classical and contemporary population debates (and its challenges) and to reflect on population issues as reported in popular media.

 The course analyses the interrelationships between population dynamics and social and economic dynamics, in a comparative and international perspective.

 After an introduction to the historical developments of the world population, the course focuses on the analysis of current demographic trends and key demographic challenges: over-population versus extremely low fertility, ageing, sustainable development and the future of the world population, further demographic issues in developing countries and in the Western world, including international migration, and related population policies.

 The course has an introductory and applied style:

 · The long term dynamics of the world population and the Demographic Transition as passage from constraint to choice.